core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 --- abstract

 The Constrained Application Protocol (CoAP), although inspired by HTTP, was designed to use UDP instead of TCP.
-The message layer of the CoAP over UDP protocol includes services for reliable delivery, simple congestion control, and flow control.
+The message layer of the CoAP over UDP protocol includes support for reliable delivery, simple congestion control, and flow control.

-Some environments would benefit from the availability of CoAP over a reliable transport such as TCP or WebSockets, which already provides such services.
+Some environments would benefit from the availability of CoAP over reliable transports such as TCP or WebSockets, which already provide such services.
 This document outlines the changes required to use CoAP over TCP, TLS, and WebSockets transports.

 --- middle